toebeann/subnautica-support/README.md

       - Literally any file extension is allowed in any of these folders.exe
 ```

 **Note:** The above examples are non-exhausitive, as long as you are trying to install at least _one_ file of _any_ file extension or type to at least _one_ of the `BepInEx/config`, `BepInEx/plugins`, or `BepInEx/patchers` folders (or subfolders thereof), you should be in the clear - the extension will try to figure it out based on the folder structure.
-If there's nothing obvious to suggest which BepInEx subfolder to unpack the archive into, it will target the `BepInEx/plugins` folder by default.
+If there's nothing obvious to suggest which BepInEx subfolder to unpack the archive into, it will target the `BepInEx/plugins` folder by default (or `QMods` on the legacy branch).

 #### QMods